 The deer don’t seem to like the scent of marigolds.
 I do — to me, it is the sweet smell of success!

-As pungent as marigolds are, you’d think the sweet smell of alyssum would attract the deer.
-It doesn’t
+Unlike pungent marigolds, you’d think the sweet smell of alyssum would attract deer.
+It doesn’t.

-Another sturdy annual planted for it’s foliage, I’m guessing the white, pink, and red splashed leaves don’t taste very good.
-Please don’t try it, just believe me.
+I’m guessing the white, pink, and red splashed leaves don’t taste very good.

 I love blue flowers; actually, I just love the color blue.
 So, thankfully, ageratum provides that lovely shade in a deer-resistant annual.

 Here, again, I think it is the texture that the deer don’t like.

 Ageratum grows to about 1 ½ feet.
 It requires sun, and blooms throughout the summer.

 I find that this particular shade of blue mixes well with both hot and pastel color palettes, making ageratum a valuable annual that can bring consistency to your planting beds.